Ink Splash - The InkTechnologies.com Blog

 2. Click Devices and Printers.

-3. Select your machine, right click.
+3. Select your machine, and right-click it.

 4. Choose Properties or Preferences.